suit-wg/architecture/draft-ietf-suit-architecture.md

-* Heterogeneous Storage Architecture (HeSA): A device that stores at least one firmware component differently from the rest, for example a device with an external, updatable radio, or a device with internal and external flash memory.
+* Heterogeneous Storage Architecture (HeSA): A device that stores at least one firmware component differently from the rest, for example a device with an external, updateable radio, or a device with internal and external flash memory.

 * Trusted Execution Environments (TEEs): An execution environment